openpracticelibrary/openpracticelibrary/content/practice/yes-and.md

 ## Why use it?

 Often when presented with a new idea, or suggestion, our natural response is to critique that idea, to review, refine, or reject it.
 "Yes!
-And..." encourages people to accept the idea as it is, and build upon it.
+And… " encourages people to accept the idea as it is, and build upon it.
 It can be reviewed, and refined later, and compared or combined with other ideas generated during the session.

-The “Yes, and…” improv principle helps teams build on other people’s ideas.
+The “Yes!
+And…” improv principle helps teams build on other people’s ideas.

 We accept ideas without judgement.
 Ideas are considered as stepping stones, not judged or rejected as final products.